 - The Prevent duty.
 Departmental advice for schools and childcare providers – DfE Advice June 2015

 - Keeping Children Safe in Education.
-Statutory guidance for schools and colleges – DfE Guidance July 2015
+Statutory guidance for schools and colleges – DfE Guidance for September 2023.

 - DCSF resources: